Qyriad/ReSwitched/community/rules/index.md

     - The rules are enforced *in spirit*, not strict letter.
     - **You are not a lawyer here.** Rules-lawyering and arguing about the rules in response to being warned or otherwise moderated against will not help your case, and may result in further penalties.
         - If you do need to discuss a change or error in the rules, see Rule 3.
-    - **Trying to evade**, look for loopholes, or stay borderline within the rules *will be treated as breaking them.*
+    - **Trying to evade**, look for loopholes, or stay borderline within the rules *will be treated as breaking them*.

 8. No piracy.
     - **Absolutely no piracy.**